How Long Does It Take to Get a Mechanic’s Lien?

 Then deliver the Affidavit of Lien to the clerk, who will file it and give you a copy of the lien once it was recorded.

-How long does it take to get a mechanic’s lien?
+How long does it take to get a mechanic's lien in the construction industry?
 Less than ever before!

 Texas Easy Lien has made filing a construction or mechanic’s lien easier.
 Once you provide us with the required information, Texas Easy Lien will electronically prepare and file your official lien documents in your specified county.